dada1011/ComplexRootsPolynomial/README.md

 # ComplexRootsPolynomial
-C++ code that uses Newton Raphson to find the complex roots of higher order polynomials
+C++ code that uses Newton Raphson to find the complex roots of quintic(fifth order) polynomials.
+Method can be extended to higher orders.

 How to run: